esohman/EADH/README.md

 This is the first step to learning Python.
 The target audience for these tutorials is digital humanities, and other cross-disciplinary scholars and students who are not aiming to become programmers as such, but who wish to gain code literacy and the tools to do most of the computational side of their research themselves.

+Many of the topics covered in these notebooks could be their own full courses, which is why they are not presented in depth, but rather the learner is given an overview (see image) and plenty of links for further study.

 ![image](data/EADH_content_overview.png)

 ## Introduction
 **The first notebook**, called the *introdcutory* notebook, goes through the very basics of Python programming from commenting to data types such as integers, floats, and strings, to the concept of loops as well as how to open a file in Python.